Ritika-soni0010/practice-demo/README.md

 # practice-demo
-this is demo practice  for git &amp; github class
+this is demo practice  for git &amp; github class.